EML - The Eastern Company

 What is EML?

 EML is the ticker symbol for The Eastern Company, a listed security.
-The Eastern Company designs, manufactures, and sells engineered solutions to industrial markets in the United States and internationally.
-It offers turnkey returnable packaging solutions that are used in the assembly process of vehicles, aircraft, and durable goods, as well as in the production process of plastic packaging products, packaged consumer goods, and pharmaceuticals; designs and manufactures blow mold tools and injection blow mold tooling products, and 2-step stretch blow molds and related components; and supplies blow molds and change parts to the food, beverage, healthcare, and chemical industry.
+The Eastern Company designs, manufactures, and sells engineered solutions to industrial markets in the United States and North America.
+The company offers turnkey returnable packaging solutions, which are used in the assembly processes of vehicles, aircraft, and durable goods, as well as in production processes of plastic packaging products, packaged consumer goods, and pharmaceuticals; injection blow mold tooling products; design, develops, and manufactures 2-step stretch blow molds, and related components for the stretch blow molding industry; and supplies blow molds and change parts to the food, beverage, healthcare, and chemical industries.
 Listed on NASDAQ.
 EML is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What are EML's key statistics?